Join our network. Make change happen.

 National Energy Productivity Plan: Work Plan

 The National Energy Productivity Plan (NEPP) is a package of measures to improve Australia’s energy productivity by 40% between 2015 and 2030.
-The NEPP is delivered jointly between the Australian Government and the state and territory governments.
+The NEPP is delivered jointly between the Australian

 Policy Group(s):